dart-archive/www.dartlang.org/src/site/polymer/reference/error-messages/index.markdown

           </template>
         </polymer-element>

-2. *Acceptable*: Opt out of the inlining for this file in your pubspec.yaml:
+2. Opt out of the inlining for this file in your pubspec.yaml:

         transformers:
         - polymer: